fmind/guifiles/README.md

-# fedfiles
+# guifiles

-Dotfiles for the fedora/gnome distribution.
+Dotfiles for the ubuntu/gnome distribution.

 ## Requirements